 Some of my doodles while I was developing the "look".
 I was probably hungry:

-It honestly took me hours and hours of obsessing, brainstorming, redesigning, giving up on this brand and business completely (just kidding... ok maybe once when I was being dramatic) but it was totally worth it.
+It honestly took me hours and hours of obsessing, brainstorming, redesigning, giving up on this tiny business completely (just kidding... ok maybe once when I was being dramatic) but it was totally worth it.
 I am 100% completely proud of my brand and line and the "look" it has.

-I think when developing a product line, it's really important to think of the why (I want to be a medium for people to spread love and appreciation and other good feelings) and how (by making people smile and laugh), and very helpful to write down a list of concepts/ideas/feelings/adjectives that will describe what you're selling and representing (mind mapping!).
+I think when developing a product line, it's really important to think of the why (I want to be a medium for people to send love and appreciation and other good feelings) and how (by creating a physical product for the recipient to feel good receiving), and very helpful to write down a list of concepts/ideas/feelings/adjectives that will describe what you're selling and representing (mind mapping!).

 Now that I have a cohesive brand look, I am thinking of ways to expand the line.
 My goals is to come out with at least 12 new card designs this year (I'm done with 6!
 Hooray!
 Here are the first two), but I'm also wondering how to expand- I've thought about letterpressing, foiling, different sized cards, calendars, mugs.. where will A Jar of Pickles go from here?
 Stay tuned ;)